-Here's what you should know if you find yourself becoming a step-parent.
+How long before a step-child will accept you?
+How do you discipline them?
+Here’s what you should know if you find yourself becoming a step-parent for the first time.

 It is common not to love your stepchild immediately, but be kind and work on developing a relationship over time.
 Do it because you love your partner.
 Do it because every child needs love and it is the right thing to do.
 Talk to your stepchild, be interested in their day, their feelings and their life.